Qt-Material

 apply_stylesheet(app, theme='light_red.xml', invert_secondary=True)

-There is a environ variables related to the current theme used, these variables are for consult purpose only.
+The following environment variables are related to the current theme used.
+These variables are for consultation purposes only.

 Description